Monique Smith (she/her) joined ACS in February 2023 as the Database Associate.

 Dilenia earned her B.A. in Black Studies at the State University of New York at New Paltz in May of 2020.
 During her leisure, Dilenia enjoys exploring new restaurants, journaling, and exploring different community service opportunities.

 Crystal Bishop joined ACS in April 2018.
-She worked as a Administrative Assistant, and now currently serves as a Administrative Associate.
+She currently serves as Bookkeeper.

 She previously interned for former Virginia Governor Terry McAuliffe, working in the Office of Constituent Services in Richmond.
 Previously, she was a legislative assistant intern to former Virginia Delegate Dave Albo, who was Chairman of the House Courts of Justice Committee in 2016.
-Bishop also gained experience working for the Virginia Senate Finance Committee during the 2018 legislative session, where she collaborated on budget amendments with all 40 state Senators, legislative fiscal analysts, legislative assistants, and other executive staff.
+Crystal also gained experience working for the Virginia Senate Finance Committee during the 2018 legislative session, where she collaborated on budget amendments with all 40 state Senators, legislative fiscal analysts, legislative assistants, and other executive staff.

-Bishop received her B.A. in Political Science with Cum Laude, and achieved a concentration in International Relations from Virginia Commonwealth University in May 2017.
+Bishop received her B.A. in Political Science with Cum Laude and achieved a concentration in International Relations from Virginia Commonwealth University in May 2017.
 During her time at VCU, she studied abroad in Belgium in the city of Brussels where she learned about Belgian culture and the European Union policymaking and lobbying process.
-She has also traveled to various countries such as the Netherlands, France and the United Kingdom.
-She enjoys exploring cities, soccer, and photography.
+She has also traveled to various countries such as the Netherlands, France, and the United Kingdom.
+She enjoys soccer, exploring cities and photography.

 Kendra McCormick joined ACS in July 2017 and currently serves as the Director of Finance.